 With a little help from the air fryer and Japanese curry blocks, making chicken katsu curry at home couldn’t get any easier.
-You can achieve that crispy and succulent chicken at home effortlessly with just a few air fryer tips and simply pair it with curry & rice.
+You can achieve that crispy and succulent chicken at home effortlessly with just a few air fryer tips and simply pair it with the curry & rice.
+Using an air fryer makes this Japanese Chicken Katsu recipe a tad bit healthier as well.

 What is Japanese Curry?

 Nowadays, you can find pre-made curry sauce pouches or cubes at Japanese supermarkets.
 Simply add in some vegetables and you can whip up a Japanese curry in no time.
-One popular way of serving Japanese curries is in the form of a katsu curry which is what I’m making in this article.
+One popular way of serving Japanese curries is in the form of a katsu curry, which is what I’m making in this recipe.

 What is a Katsu?